-The Control Unit is the component that received all the data acquired by the optical head and it is used as the user interface to parameterize the whole system running.
+The Control Unit is the component that receives all the data acquired by the optical head and it is used as the user interface to parameterize the whole system running.

-The CU can transmit the data using different communication protocols (see chapter 1.4 for detailed information).
+The CU can transmit the data using different communication protocols (see Chapter 1.4 for detailed information).

-The CU gets four keys, a yellow push button and a screen display which enable the users to navigate through the menus.
+The CU gets four keys, a yellow push button, and a screen display that enables the users to navigate through the menus.